OpenTreeOfLife/reference-taxonomy/doc/ott2.10.md

 ## Errata

 * Two records have irregular sources lists; the peculiar entries should be removed.
 The records are Eukaryota (304358) and SAR (5246039).
+  This is corrected in draft 12.
 * There are a few redundant synonym records (45727 to be exact).
 Programs reading the synonyms.tsv file should ignore rows with a given id and name, other than the first such.
+  This is corrected in draft 12.
+* The Makefile specifies the 20151006 version of NCBI taxonomy, but actually the 20161001 version was used to build OTT 2.10.